Why Am I Actually Doing This?

 How Far Did I Get Yet?

 As a musician or a band, you need to ask yourself where in your career you are right now.
-If you’re still in your rehearsing room-phase where the stage view you know best is still the one from in front of the stage, you better don’t set the bar for fees in the music industry too high.
-Whereas if you already have a gig history and you’re drawing some people to your show you definitely are able to raise that bar.
+If you’re still in your rehearsing room-phase where the stage view you know best is still the one from in front of the stage, you better not set the bar for fees in the music industry too high.
+Whereas, if you already have a gig history and you’re able to draw people to your show, you can definitely raise that bar.